multifactor/research-wallets/README.md

 The three wallets are implemented with a [Cloudflare Workers](https://workers.cloudflare.com/) backend with [Workers KV](https://www.cloudflare.com/en-gb/products/workers-kv/), and a [React](https://react.dev/) frontend using [create-react-app](https://create-react-app.dev/).

 Use Node.js v16 or later and NPM v8 or later.
 To build and test locally, install required dependencies using `npm install`, then build using `npm build`.
 To deploy for free, we suggest using [Cloudflare Pages](https://pages.cloudflare.com/) with the React template.
 Cloudflare Pages will automatically build and deploy the backend workers and the React frontend.
 Make sure to attach a KV namespace to the `DB` environment variable.

+## Research Instructions
+These wallets were originally developed to be used in user studies of cryptocurrency wallets and their key management mechanisms.
+For reference, the protocol used in our original study is provided in [Study_Protocol.pdf](Study_Protocol.pdf).